· SOUTHEAST ASIA · THAILAND ·

 Nearest airport | Krabi Airport

 Hotels on Phi Phi Don don’t come cheap.
 If you are getting something at a super bargain price, there’s usually a reason for it.
 Also, nothing on Phi Phi has great reviews, so check these extra carefully.
-We whole heartedly recommend the mid-range choice below as the best option on the island unless you are looking for some solitude, in which case, the upper budget option might suit better.

 Budget $ PP Insula – it’s got the four C’s: cheap, cheerful, clean and central.
 We stayed one night and it was great for the relatively cheap price tag.